CommandPost/CommandPost/README.md

 # FCPX Hacks

-FCPX Hacks is a free and open source Hammerspoon script that adds a mountain-load of new features to Final Cut Pro.
+FCPX Hacks is a free and open source [Hammerspoon](http://www.hammerspoon.org) script that adds a mountain-load of new features to Final Cut Pro.

 ## Installing

-1. Open a Termainal window
+1. Open a Terminal window
 2. Execute `./install`

 ## Building the Distribution DMG